bitmax-exchange/api-doc/bitmax-api-doc-v1.2.md

     GET api/v1/barhist/info

-Successful response: the `(intervalName, intervalMilliseconds)` pair current supported by the exchange.
+Successful response: list of all intervals currently supported by the exchange.

     [
       "1",   //   1 minute